 Gifts for Autism

-Join the Giving Tuesday movement and support the Autism Society of Wisconsin by giving a gift to honor someone special in your life.
+We are extending the opportunity to make a gift honoring someone special in your life.
 When you dedicate your gift for autism this holiday season, the Autism Society of Wisconsin will provide a dedication card letting the person know a meaningful gift has been made in their honor.
 Gifts can be made to honor a loved one with autism, a special teacher, therapist or family in your life.
-Make your dedication on our special #Giftsforautism.
+Make your dedication on our special #Giftsforautism page.

 Autism Society of Wisconsin